 In short, he did the smart thing and lived the good life for decades, and now that he wants to do the responsible thing, he's paying for it.

 Okay, so how exactly is Steel Ball Run related to the main JoJo universe?
 Is it an alternate reality?
 Is it the new history that was created after Pucci's universe reset?
 Is it just happening at the same time as Part 1, but with characters that coincidentally have similar names?
 So confusing...

 I'm pretty sure it's the new history after the universal reset.

 Why does everyone keep the existence of Hamon, vampires, cyborgs, Stands, ghosts, and aliens hidden from the general public (at least in Parts 1-5; I haven't read Part 6 yet)?
 No one ever really gives a reason.
 There are obvious reasons why Passione doesn't tell the world about Stands, of course, but there's no real reason why the heroes of Parts 1-4 keep all the supernatural stuff a secret, and even less of a reason why some of the minor characters in Part 4 do so.

-Only stand users can see stands, many just use this to their advantage, hamon like many other teachings is just not very known, plus is biggest power has been useless most of history.
+Only Stand users can see Stands, many just use this to their advantage.
+Hamon, like many other teachings is just not very known, plus its biggest power has been useless most of history.